Jamila M'Barek

-Jamila Ashley-Cooper, Countess of Shaftesbury (née M'Barek), is the French-born Tunisian widow and murderess of the British 10th Earl of Shaftesbury, and is imprisoned for having paid her brother to murder her husband.
+Jamila Ashley-Cooper, Dowager Countess of Shaftesbury (née M'Barek), is the French-born Tunisian widow and murderer of the 10th Earl of Shaftesbury, a British peer, and was imprisoned for having paid her brother to murder her husband.

 Background

 Born circa 1961, she was one of seven children born in Lens, Pas-de-Calais, France, to immigrant parents, a Tunisian mother and a Moroccan father.
 The children were abused by their violent and alcoholic father who worked as a miner.

 When Jamila M'Barek was six years old, her mother fled with her and her six siblings to Nabeul, Tunisia, in order to escape from their abusive father.
 M'Barek spent most of her childhood there.
 M'Barek moved to Switzerland in her early twenties and then to Paris, where she has claimed she studied acting.

 At the age of 17, M'Barek moved to Saint-Tropez where she married her first husband, Dutch businessman Raf Schouten, by whom she had two children.
-The first marriage ended in divorce.
+The first marriage ended in divorce in the early 2000s.

 According to her ex-husband, Raf Schouten, M'Barek often went by the name "Sarah" and her children knew her by that name.
 Schouten believes M'Barek worked as a prostitute even during their short, unhappy marriage.
 She rarely saw her children, who in 2006 lived on the French Riviera with their paternal grandmother.

 In 1993, M'Barek posed nude in Playboy magazine.
 She later worked for an escort agency on the French Riviera and was looking for a permanent arrangement with one of her wealthy clients after her recent divorce when, under the name 'Sarah', she met the twice-divorced Anthony Ashley-Cooper, 10th Earl of Shaftesbury, in late 2001.
 Catherine Gurtler, a former madam from Paris who sent M'Barek to Lord Shaftesbury, later testified that she had asked for rich clients and she "saw plenty of big-name celebrities during her days working for the agency".
 According to Gurtler, she hoped to settle down with an affluent and famous man.